Skip to content

 2. In the Manager Portal, select the ‘Products’ option from the left hand sidebar.

 Note: It is best practice to toggle the ‘Active’ switch off for the product you’re setting up or editing and then toggle it on once you’re finished editing.
 Keep your product inactive until you are absolutely sure it is set up the way you want it to function.
+Once the Active button is toggled on the Product will be available to users in the UI.

 Search Box - Located at the top left corner of the section.
 In the search box, you are able to enter text/keywords related to the previously created products.
 All products with the search text/keywords in them will appear in a list below.